pymodbus-dev/pymodbus/doc/source/library/simulator/config.rst

 - “tls” to use :class:`pymodbus.framer.ModbusTlsFramer`,
 - “socket” to use :class:`pymodbus.framer.ModbusSocketFramer`.

-Optional entry "device_id" will enable address-specific server addressing.
+Optional entry "device_id" will limit server to only accept if.
 If not set, the server will respond to all addresses.

 .. warning::